Maraval: Churches and parish groups

 Located in the Parish Hall are a Soup Kitchen which is managed by the Society of St. Vincent de Paul - Maraval Conference and which offers meals to the public.
 Also offered to the public are gently used items of clothing for persons of all ages and sizes.

 Other groups belonging to the Catholic church meet on the compound and offer services to the parishioners and the public, such as the Kids Klub, Gentle Doves and Rite of Christian Initiation (RCIA).

 A Seventh Day Adventist Church is also located in this area.

 Catholic schools

 There are at least two Catholic schools located in the area of Maraval.
 These are La Seiva Catholic Primary School and Maraval R.C.
 School.
 Both primary schools serve the children of the area.
 The Maraval R.C.
 School is located in the compound of the Roman Catholic Presbytery and Parish Office, however it is located on level of the church, (Our Lady of Lourdes).

-Supermarkets, greengrocers

-There are two outlets of the Massy Stores which are located at either end of the Saddle Road in Maraval.
-Each outlet was designed to cater to the needs of the area and to suit a marketing strategy designed to offer goods and services to the population yet retain the culture of the area which is to allow the small business owner to thrive.

-There are several greengrocers which are established throughout the area of Maraval, many of which have been long established.
-Some of the greengrocers are situated to allow the vehicles to pull off the main road either in front of the establishment or a little way off to purchase items and merge into the roadway with ease, except during the busy hours when this may be a bit more difficult.